Buying a Car in Mexico

 Seat México: http://www.seat.mx/

-One thing that I love about the prices in Mexico is that by law, the displayed price must be the total amount to be paid to obtain the item, including all taxes, fees and commissions.
+One thing about the prices in Mexico is that by law, the displayed price must be the total amount to be paid to obtain the item, including all taxes, fees and commissions.
 This will make it easier for you to calculate the cost of a particular vehicle as you look through the sites above.

 Some car manufacturers will list two different prices: one for credit (crédito) and one for cash (al contado).
 Registering a vehicle in Mexico is not considered part of the purchase and the responsibility of doing it falls on the buyer.
 That means that those fees are not included in the displayed prices.

 In the U.S., very few prices are negotiable but the price of a new car is definitely the exception to the rule.
 Some people love the negotiation process, while others absolutely loathe it.
 If you’re in the latter group, you’ll be happy to hear that new car prices are generally non-negotiable in Mexico.
 In other words, the price is the price.
 There are always exceptions, such as negotiating a lower price for a model that was used as a demo.
 You can also ask them to throw in some free floor mats or services as an incentive not to go to another dealership.

 There is a ton of it and unless you are experienced with this, we highly recommend you contact Pats Plates they will work directly with the dealer on your behalf to verify paperwork and availability in advance. www.fb.me/PatsPlatesPv